coy-humphrey/Simple-FTP/report.markdown

 Twisted, with just over a hundred lines of code, can still be difficult to understand because neither of us is very familiar with event-driven programming.

+Conclusion
+---

+Our goal with this project was to see if there was an optimal language for creating simple networking programs.
+What we found, however, was that it really comes down to personal preference.
+Even within our own group, there are disagreements on which code is the most readable or the easiest to write.
+Connecting to another computer is not difficult, provided the programming language is known beforehand.
+The one conclusion we came to was that Python was the most difficult to code because we had little experience in Python, and none in event-driven programming.

+Even the amount of code necessary is comparable.
+The Haskell and Python implementation came out roughly equal in line count, and the Java, though the count is about twice as much as the others, has a lot of lines taken up `try`/`catch` headers and brackets.
+With these blocks, however, it gains the extra functionality of basic error checking.
+If stripped down to just the necessary function calls, the three programs would be about the same length.